kelsieszost/Regex-Tutorial/README.md

 - A right word boundary [[:>:]] performs oppositely.
 For example, [[:>:]]fish would recognize "catfish", rather than "fishfry".

 ### Back-references
+Backreferences are a way to identify a repeated character or substring within a string.
+They allow you to reference an already named group.
+For example, /5 matches the contents of the fifth capturing group.

 ### Look-ahead and Look-behind
 - A positive lookahead matches a group after the main expression without including the result